How to Spot a Scammer's Online Footprint

 A real person is astonishingly hard to fake, because a real person is messy.
 Years of half-finished thoughts, embarrassing old photos, a tagged appearance in a cousin's birthday album, an argument about a football match in 2019 — that clutter is the fingerprint of an actual life.
 Scammers almost never have it, because building a decade of convincing debris is far more work than the con is worth.
 That single asymmetry is the most reliable tell there is.

 Most advice about scams focuses on the pitch — the too-good deal, the urgent message, the sob story.
 That is worth knowing, but the pitch is the part scammers rehearse.
 The footprint behind it is the part they cut corners on, and it is where a careful look pays off.
+The money at stake is real: in 2024, people reported losing more than $800 million to romance scams alone, according to the U.S. Federal Trade Commission (FTC Consumer Sentinel Network 2024 Data Book).

 Why the trail matters more than the story